Celestial mechanics: Newtonian mechanics and universal gravitation

-Joseph-Louis Lagrange
+Three-body problem

+Following Newton, mathematicians attempted to solve the more complex problem of predicting the future motion of three bodies interacting through gravity: the three-body problem.
+The first to provide a periodic solution was the Swiss mathematician Leonhard Euler, who in 1762 demonstrated three equilibrium points lie along a straight line passing through the two primary masses.
+If a body of infinitesimal mass occupied one of these points, it would remain there in a stable orbit.
+French mathematician Joseph-Louis Lagrange attempted to solve this restricted three-body problem in 1772, and discovered two more stable orbits at the vertices of equilateral triangles with the two primary masses.
+Collectively, these solutions became known as the Lagrange points.

-After Newton, Lagrange (25 January 1736–10 April 1813) attempted to solve the three-body problem, analyzed the stability of planetary orbits, and discovered the existence of the Lagrangian points.
-Lagrange also reformulated the principles of classical mechanics, emphasizing energy more than force and developing a method to use a single polar coordinate equation to describe any orbit, even those that are parabolic and hyperbolic.
-This is useful for calculating the behaviour of planets and comets and such.
+Lagrange reformulated the principles of classical mechanics, emphasizing energy more than force, and developing a method to use a single polar coordinate equation to describe any orbit, even those that are parabolic and hyperbolic.
+This is useful for calculating the behaviour of planets and comets and such (parabolic and hyperbolic orbits are conic section extensions of Kepler's elliptical orbits).
 More recently, it has also become useful to calculate spacecraft trajectories.

-Simon Newcomb
+Henri Poincaré published two now classical monographs, "New Methods of Celestial Mechanics" (1892–1899) and "Lectures on Celestial Mechanics" (1905–1910).
+In them, he successfully applied the results of their research to the problem of the motion of three bodies and studied in detail the behavior of solutions (frequency, stability, asymptotic, and so on).
+Poincaré showed that the three-body problem is not integrable.
+In other words, the general solution of the three-body problem can not be expressed in terms of algebraic and transcendental functions through unambiguous coordinates and velocities of the bodies.
+His work in this area was the first major achievement in celestial mechanics since Isaac Newton's Principia.

+These monographs include an idea of Poincaré, which later became the basis for mathematical "chaos theory" (see, in particular, the Poincaré recurrence theorem) and the general theory of dynamical systems.
+He introduced the important concept of bifurcation points and proved the existence of equilibrium figures such as the non-ellipsoids, including ring-shaped and pear-shaped figures, and their stability.
+For this discovery, Poincaré received the Gold Medal of the Royal Astronomical Society (1900).

+Standardisation of astronomical tables

-Simon Newcomb (12 March 1835–11 July 1909) was a Canadian-American astronomer who revised Peter Andreas Hansen's table of lunar positions.
+Simon Newcomb was a Canadian-American astronomer who revised Peter Andreas Hansen's table of lunar positions.
 In 1877, assisted by George William Hill, he recalculated all the major astronomical constants.
-After 1884, he conceived with A. M. W. Downing a plan to resolve much international confusion on the subject.
+After 1884 he conceived, with A. M. W. Downing, a plan to resolve much international confusion on the subject.
 By the time he attended a standardisation conference in Paris, France, in May 1886, the international consensus was that all ephemerides should be based on Newcomb's calculations.
 A further conference as late as 1950 confirmed Newcomb's constants as the international standard.

-Albert Einstein

-Albert Einstein (14 March 1879–18 April 1955) explained the anomalous precession of Mercury's perihelion in his 1916 paper The Foundation of the General Theory of Relativity.
-This led astronomers to recognize that Newtonian mechanics did not provide the highest accuracy.
-Binary pulsars have been observed, the first in 1974, whose orbits not only require the use of General Relativity for their explanation, but whose evolution proves the existence of gravitational radiation, a discovery that led to the 1993 Nobel Physics Prize.